colinhacks/typejest/README.md

 ### Object types

 The following helpers are available for _object types_.
-These helpers transform the input type and return a new `Declare` instance.
+These helpers transform the input type and return a new `TExpect` instance.
 They _do not_ make any assertions about the type.

 ```ts
 type Dog = {name: string; age?: number};